finos/common-cloud-controls/docs/training/lint_format_user_guide.md

 ## Purpose

-This document provides a comprehensive guide for contributors to install and configure `markdownlint-cli2` and `prettier` in Visual Studio Code (VSCode).
+This document provides a comprehensive guide for contributors to install and configure `markdownlint-cli` and `prettier` in Visual Studio Code (VSCode).
 These tools are essential for maintaining consistent markdown formatting and ensuring adherence to markdown style guidelines in your project.
 By following this guide, you will be able to:

-- Install `markdownlint-cli2` and `prettier` as development dependencies in your project.
+- Install `markdownlint-cli` and `prettier` as development dependencies in your project.
 - Set up the necessary VSCode extensions for enhanced markdown editing.
 - Reference configuration files for seamless integration with VSCode, ensuring that your markdown files are automatically linted and formatted.